craterdog/maven-parent-poms/README.md

  * [website](http://craterdog.com)

 ## Getting Started
-To get started using these POM files, include something like the following dependency in your maven pom.xml file:
+To get started using these parent POM files, include something like the following dependency in your maven pom.xml file:

 ```xml
     <parent>